JoaoPedroPP/Git-Management/README.md

 #### Build from source

-Other option is to download the code from this repository and build it manualy by typing `cargo build --release` in a terminal and when cargo process finish just move the binary file from `target/release/` directory to where you think is better and add the binary path to the `$PATH`.
+Other option is to download the code from this repository and build it manualy by typing `cargo build --release` in a terminal and when cargo process finishes just move the binary file from `target/release/` directory to where you think is better and add the binary path to the `$PATH`.

-Once it finish the the tool is ready to use and you can type `gitmgt --version` just to check.
+Once it is finished the the tool is ready to use and you can type `gitmgt --version` just to check.

 After the installation process finishes, to start using gitmgt cli the user will have to insert the Github credentials to have access to all the set tools.
-The user just need to create a new `personal access token` in Github portal and then just type in a terminal
+The user just needs to create a new `personal access token` in Github portal and then just type in a terminal

 ```sh
 gitmgt config -u github_username -t personal_access_token